-Panama is an awesome country to explore if you love hiking and waterfall chasing.
-There are so many day-trip overnight adventures to attempt.
+Panama is an awesome country to explore if you love hiking and chasing waterfalls.
 I spent 100 days in Panama and explored my way from the east to the west.
-My three favorite towns to base if you are a hike and waterfall enthusiast are Boquete, Santa Fe, and El Valle de Anton.
+My three favorite towns to base if you are a hiking and waterfall enthusiast are Boquete, Santa Fe, and El Valle de Anton.
+In this blog post, I’ll share all of my favorite waterfalls in Panama!

 I explored all of the waterfalls below and I’m sure you will enjoy them all!
 I have categorized them by region so it is a bit easier for you to plan out which ones you would like to visit.
 I’ve written an individual blog post for almost all of the waterfalls on this list.
 You can click on any of the links throughout each section to go to a more detailed recap of the waterfall, with suggestions, photos, and tips.